Train from Milan Malpensa Airport to Florence

 Getting from the Malpensa Aeroporto railway station to Milano Centrale in the city center is as easy as taking the regional Malpensa Express.
 It takes about 50 minutes and runs twice an hour throughout most of the day.

 Once at Milano Centrale station, Trenitalia’s high-speed Alta Velocità (AV) trains will whisk you to Firenze Santa Maria Novella in about 1 hour and 40 minutes.
 On this route, you can make the whole trip from the Milan airport to Florence in less than three hours.
 Tickets for the whole trip cost $44-67.

 Your other option when you reach Milano Centrale is to take an Italo train to Firenze Santa Maria Novella.
 That trip typically takes 1 hour and 50 minutes.

 Note that weekends and holidays typically mean less frequent service and sometimes longer travel times.

 Direct Trains from Milan Malpensa Airport to Florence

-There are no direct trains from Malpensa Airport outside Milan to Florence.
+There are no direct trains from Malpensa Airport, located outside of Milan, to Florence.

 Amenities on Trains from Milan Malpensa Airport to Florence

-The Malpensa Express trains are very simple, with no real “amenities” to speak of.
+The Malpensa Express trains are very simple, with no real amenities to offers its passengers.
 They’re similar to subways or commuter trains.